AbuNSarker/AbuNSarker/README.md

 - [x] I’m currently working on two projects: <br />
         1. Developing a software to estimate the pitting corrosion growth over time and <br />
-        2. creating a website for Research Exchange using MySQL, Express, React.js and Node.js.
+        2. Creating a website for Research Exchange using MySQL, Express, React.js and Node.js.
 - [x] I’m learning Machine Learning (ML), Deep Learning (DL), and Spring-boot frameworks
 - [x] I’m looking to collaborate on ML, DL or Data Science project(s)
 - [x] Goals: Contribute more to open source projects